 Editorial Vision

 We’re transparent about the lenses that shape our work.
 We don’t claim neutrality — no publication truly can.
-Ours leans towards sovereignty, regeneration, and contribution over compliance.
-We resist hype and cynicism alike.
+Ours leans toward agency, regeneration, and contribution over control.
+We stay away from both hype and cynicism.
 We prefer “what if?” to “must do.”
-We believe dignity is earned through action, technology should amplify freedom, and the commons — digital or physical — must remain shared.
+Technology should amplify freedom, and the commons — digital or physical — must remain shared.

 Our vision is not final.
 It’s evolving, like the future itself.
 But if there’s a thread that ties it together, it is this: